 Function: 66 dwellings, commercial space Location: Amsterdam Oostenburgereiland Size: buildings 5500m2, courtyard 500m2 Status: expected completion 2020 Client: Woningcorporatie Stadgenoot Amsterdam Project: common practice x studio aaan & mix architectuur

 The volume of the house is deep and narrow.
-It occupies nearly the full 4x15 meter plot, leaving only a small enclosed courtyard to the back.
-To make the most of the available light and space the previous compartmentalised layout of little rooms and hallways was replaced by flexible spaces, with a minimum of separating walls and doors.
+It occupies nearly the full 4x15 meter plot, leaving open only a small courtyard to the back.
+To make the most of available light and space, the original very compartmentalised layout of little rooms and hallways was replaced by flexible spaces, with a minimum of separating walls and doors.
 The ceilings were stripped to create more height and reveal the 17th and 19th century bearing structure of the house.
-A 1970's spiral stair, an objet trouve on site, was refurbished and returned into a central position of the house.
+A 1970's spiral stair, an objet trouve on site, was refurbished and returned into a more central position of the house.
 On the ground floor utilities were clustered and hidden behind a thin panel wall.
 Part of the 17th century brick bearing wall was stripped to give definition and texture to the otherwise white interior.
 The contrasting kitchen reads as a temporary utilitarian object.
 A large opening was introduced to connect the tiny courtyard with the interior space.
 On the first floor, during daytime, the open space connect to the precious daylight from both the front and back facades.
 In the evenings, heavy woollen curtains allow for privacy.
 The recycled 17th century beams, discovered during demolition works, were left in their original state, adding a pale yellow to the otherwise neutral pallet.
 Floors in the lightest shade of grey, arabescato marble and white painted woods, give people and objects a certain lightness, a sense of floating sometimes.

 Designed as an exploration of a compact free standing dwelling on the smallest possible footprint, a Tiny Tower can be placed on a small patch of underused suburban land, attached to a blind facade of an apartment block, or be part of a high-density community of free standing homes.
 With a total living area below 50m2 the Tiny Tower unites qualities of the suburban private house with the economy of a compact urban apartment.
 The tower is designed to fit a 8x8 meter plot and distributes the functions of living, dining, sleeping and leisure over three interior platforms and two exterior platforms.
 While the roof terrace is arranged as a secluded private garden, the small porch at the front door provides a space to socialize with the neighbors.
 The interior platforms are connected by top-lit void, ensuring a connection to daylight independent of the context.
 The eco-friendly and cost effective wooden structure can be placed on a light foundation, is insulated with recycled paper cellulose and finished with low-maintenance bamboo boarding.